ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-PRG_PAM_CORE_003|Invalid request time |Invalid or empty Request DateTime and when the date is not current or future date PRG_PAM_CORE_004|Request body is invalid|Invalid or empty Request body PRG_QRC_001|	File input output exception|	when there is any input / output file operation issues
+PRG_PAM_CORE_003|Invalid request time |Invalid or empty Request DateTime and when the date is not current or future date PRG_PAM_CORE_004|Request body is invalid|Invalid or empty Request body PRG_QRC_001|	File input output exception|	when there is any input / output file operation issues PRG_CORE_REQ_013|Request date should be current date|If request date is other than current date

 # Notification Service (public)
 This service details used by Pre-Registration portal to trigger notification via SMS or email.